 Dragon Chicken is a sweet and spicy, delicious Indo-Chinese side dish.
 This dragon chicken is made of boneless chicken along with a sweet and spicy thick sauce that makes the dish unique and tempting.
 It is one of the popular chicken stir fry dishes in Indo-Chinese cuisine for its rich flavor and taste.
-Dragon chicekn can be a perfect side dish or starter for lunch, dinner which can be easily made at home when you crave a restaurant-style take-out.
+Dragon chicken can be a perfect side dish or starter for lunch and dinner which can be easily made at home when you crave a restaurant-style take-out.

 What is Dragon Chicken?

 Dragon chicken is a sweet and spicy Indo-Chinese restaurant-style dish.
 It is prepared with boneless chicken pieces, fiery red chili paste, and some Chinese sauces.
 Especially the garlic, bell peppers, and cashew nuts deliver unique sweet and spicy notes to this dish.
 And it is one of the ultimate chicken dishes that one could not resist.

 This dragon chicken is one of the popular stir fry dishes or starters that one could find on the menu of most Indian Chinese restaurants and by street food vendors.
 And it is typically served along with fried rice, noodles, or sauces.
 Even though they are a typical restaurant-style dish, it is not that hard to make it at home.
 And this post tells you all about how to make a perfect restaurants style dragon chicken from scratch.

 Here's what you will need for making this Indo-Chinese dragon chicken from scratch.